suites-dev/docs.suites.dev/docs/get-started/quickstart.md

 ---
 sidebar_position: 4
 title: Quick Start
-description: Write your first test with Suites in 5 minutes
+description: Write your first unit test with Suites.
+Examples for using solitary and sociable testing patterns.
 ---

 import Tabs from '@theme/Tabs';